-Required financial resources for the management of spent fuel and radioactive waste from Ignalina Nuclear Power Plant are described in the Revised Final Decommissioning Plan of Ignalina NPP (FDP) and in the the National Programme for the Management of Spent Fuel and Radioactive Waste.
+Required financial resources for the management of spent fuel and radioactive waste from Ignalina NPP are described in the Revised Final Decommissioning Plan of Ignalina NPP (FDP) and in the the National Programme for the Management of Spent Fuel and Radioactive Waste.

-As mentioned in Article 5.1(h) there are several financing sources for the management of radioactive waste and spent fuel in Ignalina Nuclear Power Plant: State Enterprise INPP Decommissioning Fund, State budget, Ignalina International Decommissioning Support Fund, Ignalina Programme.
-New radioactive waste management facilities, which are or will be built as part of the INPP decommissioning process, such as solid radioactive waste management and storage facility, interim spent nuclear fuel storage facility, landfill and near surface disposal facilities and others, are being financed by the Ignalina International Decommissioning Support Fund, Ignalina Programme and co-financed by the State Enterprise INPP Decommissioning Fund or State budget.
-These financing sources are identified in Article 4 the Law on Decommissioning of Ignalina Nuclear Power Plant.
+As mentioned in Article 5.1(h)

+there are several financing sources for the management of radioactive waste and spent fuel in Lithuania: State Enterprise INPP Decommissioning Fund (hereinafter referred to as the National Decommissioning Fund or NDF), state budget, Ignalina International Decommissioning Support Fund, Ignalina Programme.
+New radioactive waste management facilities, which are or will be built as part of the INPP decommissioning process, such as solid radioactive waste management and storage facility, interim spent nuclear fuel storage facility, landfill and near surface disposal facilities and others, are being financed from the Ignalina International Decommissioning Support Fund, Ignalina Programme and co-financed from the NDF or state budget.
+These financing sources are identified in Article 4 of the Law on the Decommissioning of Ignalina Nuclear Power Plant.

-The State Enterprise INPP Decommissioning Fund is accumulated in the special Treasury Account and contains funds that have been transferred by INPP as part of their revenue earned from electricity sales.
+The NDF is accumulated in the special Treasury Account and contains funds that have been transferred by INPP as part of their revenue earned from electricity sales.
 Since Unit 2 of INPP was shut-down on 31 December 2009, payments to the Fund ceased.
-Starting from 2014, all the INPP revenue earned from sales of redundant assets are allocated to the Fund.
+Starting from 2014, all the INPP revenue earned from sales of redundant assets is transferred to the NDF.

+The Ignalina Programme is financed from the European Union budget.
+The Ignalina Programme was created under Protocol 4 of the Act of Accession of Lithuania into the European Union in order to provide assistance for the decommissioning of INPP (including radioactive waste management) and consequential measures in the energy sector.
+The European Commission by its implementing decisions allocates annual Union contributions under the Ignalina Programme through two channels - the Ignalina International Decommissioning Support Fund and the National Agency in Lithuania (Central Project Management Agency or CPMA).
 The Ignalina International Decommissioning Support contains contributions of the donors, where the main contributor is the European Commission.
 The European Bank for Reconstruction and Development is the administrator of the fund, while the governing body is the Donors Assembly.
-The Ignalina Programme is financed by the European Union budget.
-The Ignalina Programme was created under Protocol 4 of the Act of Accession of Lithuania into the European Union in order to provide assistance for the decommissioning of INPP (including radioactive waste management) and consequential measures in the energy sector.
-The European Commission by its decisions provides funding under the Ignalina Programme through two channels - the above mentioned Ignalina International Decommissioning Support Fund and the National Agency in Lithuania (Central Project Management Agency).
-With endorsement of the Government of Lithuania, the Central Project Management Agency (CPMA) has been designated by the European Commission to act on its behalf as the National Agency of the Ignalina Programme.
+With endorsement of the Government of Lithuania, the CPMA has been designated by the European Commission to act on its behalf as the National Agency of the Ignalina Programme.
 The CPMA is an agency under the Ministry of Finance of Lithuania.
 The funding for Ignalina Programme is based on annual commitments.
-Therefore a radioactive waste management project which lasts more than 1 year will be financed from funding commitments accumulated in several vears.
+Therefore a radioactive waste management project which lasts more than 1 year will be financed from funding commitments accumulated in several years.
 Projects that have received the favourable opinion of the Nuclear Decommissioning Assistance Programme Committee and approval of the European Commission are contracted through the CPMA in accordance with the Lithuanian Public Procurement Law.
 The Republic of Lithuania takes responsibility and provides full financial guarantees to the European Commission in respect to activities of the CPMA.